hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 ---
 name: terraform-is-iac-2
 class: compact
-# Its a Codified Way to Define Your Infrastructure
+# It's a Codified Way to Define Your Infrastructure

 ```JSON
 # Configure the AWS Provider